ebuchman/blog/content/posts/coins-history.md

 ## Victory of Gold

-As the mining of silver in Europe (now primarily at Kutna Hora, Bohemia) began to run down, in 1320, new gold mines opened in Hungary (in Kremnica, now in Slovakia) and unleashed a torrent of gold into Europe.
+Just before the mining of silver in Europe began to run down, in 1320, new gold mines opened in Hungary (in Kremnica, now in Slovakia) and unleashed a torrent of gold.
 By 1328, Hungary was minting the first successful gold coin beyond the Alps, a copy of the florin.
 So much of this gold was traded for Bohemian silver that the Bohemians soon followed suit with their own gold coin.[^bohemian-gold] In the same year, mint reforms in Venice moved the city from a silver standard to one based on gold.[^venice-gold] Across Italy, new units of account emerged based on the new gold coins.
 By 1355, with silver mining having dried up, silver grossi were no longer being minted in Venice, and accounts began to be reckoned in lire, soldi and denari _di grossi a oro_ - the grosso was no longer a real coin, but had dematerialized into a unit of account worth 1/24 of the real gold ducat.
-A similar thing happened in Florence, as their unit of account came to be gold based lire, soldi, and denari _affiorino_.[^florence-gold]
+A similar thing happened in Florence, as their unit of account came to be gold based lire, soldi, and denari _affiorino_.[^florence-gold] As silver mining gave way to gold mining, so too did silver units of account give way to gold.

-This re-emergence of gold put Europe squarely on a bimetallic monetary system.
+This re-emergence of gold put Europe firmly on a bimetallic monetary system.
 The relative mint prices of gold and silver in different countries led to bullion flows across borders as merchants sought to take advantage of arbitrage opportunities across mints.
 France tried to start minting their own gold coins -